Phantom cat: United States

-Phantom cat sightings in the United States should not be confused with sightings of jaguars in their native range in the states of Arizona and New Mexico (while early records of North American jaguars show much wider distribution as far as Monterey) or cougars being sighted recolonizing the extirpated eastern cougar's former range in the Northeastern United States and expanding their range eastward.
+Phantom cat sightings in the United States should not be confused with sightings of jaguars in their native range in the states of Arizona and New Mexico (while early records of North American jaguars show much wider distribution as far as Monterey), or of cougars recolonizing the extirpated eastern cougar's former range.

 Connecticut

-In 1939, a panther-like creature called the Glawackus was sighted in Glastonbury, Connecticut.
+In 1939, a panther-like creature called the "glawackus" was sighted in Glastonbury, Connecticut.
 It became a national sensation, and sporadic sightings of it across Connecticut continued into the 1960s.

 Delaware

-There have been reported sightings of what is believed to be a mountain lion in the northern Delaware forests since the late 1990s.
+There have been reported sightings of a mountain lion in the northern Delaware forests since the late 1990s.
 The Delaware Division of Fish and Wildlife believes there may be more than one mountain lion in Delaware and that they originate from animals released from captivity.

 Hawaii

 In December 2002, sightings of a big cat increased in numbers in the Kula (upcountry) area, and the Division of Forestry and Wildlife requested the help of big cat wildlife biologists William van Pelt and Stan Cunningham of the Arizona Game and Fish Department.
 Van Pelt and Cunningham believed that the cat was probably a large feline, such as a leopard, jaguar, or cougar.
-It may have been illegally brought into Hawaii as a pet and released or allowed to wander in the wild.
 No big cat was detected by traps, infrared cameras, or professional trackers.
 A fur sample was obtained in 2003, but DNA analysis was inconclusive.
 The state's hunt for the cat was suspended in late November 2003, after three weeks without sightings.
 Utah State University professor and wildlife biologist Robert Schmidt expressed strong doubts about the cat's existence, likening it to the Loch Ness monster.

-Illinois

-In the Shawnee National Forest of Alexander County, there have been encounters of large black panthers reported sporadically since the 1860s.